 Source: ACS, FRED and authors' calculation.
 Notes: The figures show the percent coefficients from regressing estimated annual and earnings gaps between immigrants and the average US natives on the unemployment forecast error in the year of entering the US labor market interacted with dummies for the first 16 years since migration, controlling for cohorts of entry and years since migration fixed-effects.
 Both panels are based on a sample of male workers who report to be currently employed.
 Panel A shows the percent change in the estimated annual earnings gap.
-Panel B shows the percent change in the estimated hourly earnings gap.
+Panel B shows the percent change in the estimated annual earnings gap.
+Panel B shows the percent change in the estimated nourly earnings gap.
 In each panel, the dashed lines are constructed using estimates from equation (4), while the shaded lines are constructed using the counterfactual estimates as in equation (10).
 First-step regressions are population-weighted.